alena-zayts/LLMs_for_integers_addition/README.md

 equations with an external **symbolic solver** that can solve them

-### Solution description: few-shot promting & using a python interpreter
+### Solution description: few-shot prompting & using a python interpreter

 #### Motivation
 My first solution was mostly inspired by and based on paper [[3]](#3).
 Here are some reasons: